shield02/alx-low_level_programming/0x08-recursion/README.md

 + 0-puts_recursion.c - Script to print strings
 + 1-print_rev_recursion.c - Script to print a string in reverse
 + 2-strlen_recursion.c - Script to prints the length of a string
++ 3-factorial.c - Script that calcualates the factorial of a given number